ArthurZey/arthurzey.github.io/_pages/reading-list.md

 ## Dan Ariely: _Predictably Irrational_
 [Audible](https://www.audible.com/pd/B002V0GCE0){:target="&lowbar;blank"} | [Kindle](https://smile.amazon.com/dp/B002C949KE){:target="&lowbar;blank"}
+{% comment %}
+CAPTURING SOME HIGH-LEVEL NOTES I JOTTED DOWN
+* attributes to human nature the results of experiments that could just be reflecting dominant cultural trends that are result of philosophy, not basic psychology.
+* Basically typical/common human cognitive biases.
+But he draws/recommends some invalid conclusions (about capitalism / markets), and his use of "irrational" and "rational" ends up being really equivocal and all-or-nothing, premised on a standard of "perfection" that he also undermines.
+* Doesn't inquire what might be operative for outliers from his dominant experimental results.
+* Defines rationality and optimums and value judgments based on non-human characteristics, then says humans are irrational for not pursuing objective values.
+* 3/4 into chapter 9: very kantian
+* Good point about placebos and that it actually creates value
+* Nonsense about honesty
+* Lauding SOX!?
+Okay, he backs down from that when he mentions the costs.
+* Summary to friend:
+  * There are a lot of very interesting observations and raw material for being aware of common cognitive biases, but a lot of the conclusions he draws (particularly when he starts making policy recommendations) are...well...irrational.
+  * The errors he makes in his reasoning are actual failures of logic, sometimes known logical fallacies.
+  * Definitely a good way of being more mindful of my own motivations and biases, rather than mostly fixating on my known susceptibility to sunken cost fallacy.
+* Another summary: I'd say a fundamental error is in how he defines rationality and irrationality, particularly in that he's very inconsistent in its use.
+It's not that I'm fixating on a particular definition...it's that he ends up contradicting himself.
+And then there's one place where he redeems himself (in the chapter on placebos), but then fails to apply that understanding more holistically.
+{% endcomment %}

 ## Catherine Singer: _Press Pause: A Young Person's Guide to Managing Life's Challenges_
 [Audible](https://www.audible.com/pd/B07VWSCP9N){:target="&lowbar;blank"}